Fairfax Campus, Aquia Building, Room 321

 Fairfax, VA 22030

-Her book, The New Governance of Welfare States in the United States and Europe: Between Decentralization and Centralization in the Activation Era (SUNY Press, 2015), explores contemporary changes in the organization of welfare states in Italy, Germany, Spain, the U.K., and the United States.
-She continues to explore issues related to welfare states and inequality, as well as multilevel governance, federalism, and decentralization.
+Her first book entitled The New Governance of Welfare States in the United States and Europe: Between Decentralization and Centralization in the Activation Era (SUNY Press, 2015) explores contemporary changes in the organization of welfare states in Italy, Germany, Spain, the UK, and the US.
+Her second book will explore the governance of municipal bond crises in the US, but with particular attention to the case of Puerto Rico, which represents the largest debt restructuring in the history of the US.

-Prior to joining Mason, López-Santana was Max Weber Postdoctoral Fellow at the European University Institute in Florence, Italy.
-In addition, in 2010 she received a grant to be an Erasmus Mundus MAPP Visiting Scholar at the Institut Barcelona D' Estudis Internacionals (IBEI).
-She has also been a visiting scholar at the Center for Political and Constitutional Studies in Madrid, SCORE in Stockholm, Juan March Foundation in Madrid, and the Free University of Brussels.
+Prior to joining GMU, she was Max Weber Post-Doctoral Fellow at the European University Institute (Florence, Italy).
+In addition, in 2010 she was granted an Erasmus Mundus MAPP Visiting Scholar at the Institut Barcelona D' Estudis Internacionals (IBEI).
+She has also been a visiting scholar at the Center for Political and Constitutional Studies (Madrid, Spain), SCORE (Stockholm, Sweden), Juan March Foundation (Madrid), and the Free University of Brussels.
+In addition to being bilingual, she has a working knowledge of Italian and Dutch.

 Areas of Research